 This historic downtown landmark is most notable as the filming location for the 1980s sci-fi classic Blade Runner.
 On the outside, the building seems to just be another old brick structure repurposed for hip start-up office space.
 When you step inside however, you’re transported back 100 years.
 Natural light shines through the beautiful atrium down onto the ornate ironwork adorning the stairs and walkways.
 The Bradbury Building is close to LA’s Grand Central Market and the Million Dollar Theater.

-Other notable tv/films shot here: 500 Days of Summer, The Artist
+Other notable TV shows and films shot here: 500 Days of Summer, The Artist

 Pro tip: prepare to fill up on gas a couple of times and watch your mileage.
 You can easily rack up 60-100 miles a day driving in the LA metro area.

-Bring a swimsuit (& maybe a sweatshirt) to this iconic spot in Malibu.
-From May-August, Point Dume is a popular beach for swimming and sunbathing.
-Get there early, as the parking lot can fill up quick.
+Bring a swimsuit (and maybe a sweatshirt) to this iconic spot in Malibu.
+From May through August, Point Dume is a popular beach for swimming and sunbathing.
+Get there early, as the parking lot can fill up quickly.
 Dramatic cliffs and rocky seaside outcroppings provide a picturesque backdrop against the Pacific.
-Various cliffs and coves in the area have been featured as countless movie and tv filming locations.
+Various cliffs and coves in the area are among the famous film locations in Los Angeles.
 The most recognizable is the “Statue of Liberty” beach scene from the original Planet of the Apes.
 Though when you see it, you might be more impressed that they were able to get the small stretch of beach completely deserted.

-Other notable tv/films shot here: The Big Lebowski, Iron Man.
+Other notable TV shows and films shot here: The Big Lebowski, Iron Man

-Notable tv/films shot here: Transparent, You’re the Worst, Casual, Love, Togetherness.
+Notable TV shows and films shot here: Transparent, You’re the Worst, Casual, Love, Togetherness

-Glide down over the iconic Mulholland Drive, one of the most scenic and famous roads in American culture.
+Glide down over the iconic Mulholland Drive, one of the most scenic and famous movie locations in Los Angeles.
 Mulholland meanders through the Santa Monica Mountains all the way from West Hollywood out to Ventura County.
-This 21-mile stretch of highway has been mentioned in countless songs (catch the ‘Free Fallin’ reference?), movies, and a favorite of filmmaker David Lynch.
-Many scenes in Twin Peaks are filmed in the hills near Mulholland and the street itself is the namesake of Lynch’s neo-noir mystery.
+This 21-mile stretch of highway has been mentioned in countless songs (catch the ‘Free Fallin’ reference?) and movies, and is a favorite of filmmaker David Lynch.
+Many scenes in Twin Peaks are filmed in the hills near Mulholland, and the street itself is the namesake of Lynch’s 2001 neo-noir mystery movie.
 The views are worth the twists and turns.
 Just drive safely and don’t be afraid to pull over.